AUSTRIA’S (CULTURAL) WEALTH

 Back to Austria’s theatres, though.
 Vienna is, of course, the centre of the country’s diverse and compact theatre landscape.
 The capital’s culture budget amounts to 84 million euros, which far exceeds the rest of the federal states.
 Its main three theatres alone attract more than 1.3 million people a year.
 Vienna has more than 90 theatres, and an estimated 500 independent groups.
 It is home to the most prestigious theatres of the country and has multiple theatres that are considered as highly significant.

 Often simply referred to as “Die Burg” (the fortress), the Burgtheater is a unique cultural phenomenon.
-Under the reign of Josef II, the theatre world in Vienna flourished.
-It was during this era that the Burgtheater became both an Imperial Court and National Theatre.
+Under the reign of Josef II, the theatre world in Vienna flourished, and he declared the Burgtheater “the German National Theatre”.
 Instead of opera and ballet, drama was now put into the limelight, with a particular emphasis on European literature.
 Austria’s National Theatre is the largest and one of the most prestigious theatres in the German theatre realm: the Burgtheater employs approximately 550 people, 74 of which are permanent actors.
 Additionally it regularly hires 38 guest actors.
 For comparative purposes, Germany’s largest theatre—the Deutsches Schauspielhaus in Hamburg—has 47 permanent actors, and approximately half the Burgtheater’s budget.

 Based on the sheer volume of its permanent actors and budget, the Burgtheater has the largest company and is the most well-funded theatre in the world.
 Specifically, this goliath received more than 46 million euros in public funding during the 2015 season.
 It attracts the highest number of spectators in continental Europe with an average of 850 performances a year on four different stages (one of these stages is located in a different theatre building altogether).
 After the Comédie Française, it is the second oldest straight theatre in Europe, and the largest German speaking one.
 Currently, Karin Bergmann is the artistic director of the Burgtheater, and will be followed by Martin Kušej in 2019.